Grounding Text-to-Image Diffusion Models for Controlled High-Quality Image Generation: Method

-Diffusion models \cite{sohl2015deep} learn the distribution of the training data by maximizing the log likelihood.
-Concretely, given a noised version of an image ${x}_t$, equivalent to ${z}_t$ in latent space, and the number of steps $t$ at which the original image ${x}_0$ was distorted, a diffusion neural network is trained to predict the amount of noise ${\epsilon}$ added to the image \cite{ho2020denoising}.
+Diffusion models \cite{sohl2015deep} learn the distribution of the training data by maximizing the log-likelihood.
+Given a noised image ${x}_t$, which is equivalent to ${z}_t$ in latent space, and the number of steps $t$ at which the ground truth image ${x}_0$ was distorted, a diffusion neural network is trained to predict the amount of noise ${\epsilon}$ added to the original image \cite{ho2020denoising}.
 Accordingly, the training objective is a weighted variational bound that can be interpreted as a simple L2 loss function between the noise added during the diffusion process and the noise predicted by the model:

-where $\epsilon$ is the ground-truth noise, $\theta$ is the learnable model parameters, and $f_{\theta}$ is the predicted noise.
+where $\epsilon$ is the ground-truth noise, $\theta$ is the learnable model parameters, and $f_{\theta}$ is the predicted noise by the network.

-We condition the latent diffusion models $f_{{\theta}}\left({z}_t, t\right)$ on two external inputs, the text caption $c$ and object detection tokens $g$ expressed as:
+We condition the latent diffusion model $f_{\theta}\left({z}_t, t\right)$ on two external inputs: the text caption $c$ and the object grounding input $g$, expressed as:

-where $e_i$ and $b_i$ are the semantic information and the positional information, respectively, corresponding to the $i\textsuperscript{th}$ grounding object.
+where $e_i$ and $b_i$ represent the semantic and positional information, respectively, corresponding to the $i\textsuperscript{th}$ grounding object.

-As discussed in Section \ref{sec:Model-Architecture}, our proposed framework consists of two networks.
-The first is a frozen T2I diffusion network $f_{{\theta}}\left({z}_t, t,c\right)$ \cite{rombach2022high} which conditions the model in text caption $c$ but not in detection tokens $g$.
-The second is a trainable GroundNet $f_{\theta^{\prime}}\left(z_t, t, c, g\right)$ which conditions both on caption $c$ and detection tokens $g$.
-All components of this module are trainable.
+As discussed in Section \ref{sec:Model-Architecture}, our proposed model consists of two networks.
+The first is a frozen T2I diffusion network $f_{\theta}\left({z_t}, t, c\right)$ \cite{rombach2022high}, which conditions the model on the text caption $c$ but not on the grounding information $g$.
+The second is a trainable GroundNet $f_{\theta^{\prime}}\left(z_t, t, c, g\right)$, which additionally conditions on both the caption $c$ and the grounding information $g$.
+All components of GroundNet are trainable.
 The overall noise prediction of our model can be formalized as follows:

-where $\mathnormal{Z}$ denotes the zero-convolutional layers.
-For simplicity, we do not show the weights of $\mathnormal{Z}$ and assume that the weights of the zero-convolution layers are contained within the weights ${\theta^{\prime}}$.
+where $\mathnormal{Z}$ denotes the zero-convolution layers.
+For simplicity, we omit the weights of $\mathnormal{Z}$ and assume that the weights of the zero-convolution layers are incorporated within the weights ${\theta^{\prime}}$.